mprizzuto/pizza-form/pseudocode.md

 ## pseudocode
 - *convert* form field values from strings to numbers

+- store form fields in $guests and $pizzaPie variables, rspectively

 - dont allow negative values

 - *only allow whole numbers* (i.e prevent invalid guest amount)

 - dynamically print singular or plural for pizzas(see **tests**) based on *guest amount*

 - *output error in form fields* for user feedback

 ## tests
+### passing case (plural)
+there are 2 guests coming
+there are 3 pizza pies

+each person gets 1.5 slices

 ### singular
 one pizza
 one person